postmannen/actress/README.md

 The reason for splitting them up are for **separation** and use of **mutex'es** , for example if the event routing logic hangs on static events, it will not affect the other event kinds, so we are able to for example send errors if any of the other routers are having trouble or have massive load.

+A router Actress/Process is defined for each of the event types.

 ### Where to use an actor process of a specific kind ?

-**Static processes**, should only be used for processes/actors defined at startup.
-Event lookups for finding the right actor **are not protected by a mutex**.
+**Static processes**, should be used for processes/actors defined at startup.
 **Dynamic processes**, Can be used both for startup and runtime defined actors, but prefer static at startup unless you have a really good reason to not do it :).
-Event lookups for finding the right actor **are protected by a mutex**.
 **Error processes** For error logging and handling.
 **Supervisor processes** For control logic and information about the whole Actress system.